(Photo by Warner Bros. Pictures /Courtesy Everett Collection. Thumbnail: A24 / Courtesy Everett Collection; Netflix / Courtesy Everett Collection.)

 We selected movies where the Asian-American experience drives character and story, or had a significant impact on Asian-American audiences due to its casting, the filmmakers behind it, and for breaking representational ground (Searching, To All The Boys I’ve Loved Before).
 The Asian-American experience is sometimes about traveling to a foreign “home” country, explored in movies like Always Tomorrow in Hong Kong, Go Back to China, and Cavite.
 And sometimes the experience is about coming to America and becoming citizens, as in Journey From the Fall or Tigertail.
 These stories start overseas, but are also set and shot in America, so we included those.

 The historical landmark films are here, including Chan Is Missing, The Joy Luck Club, and Better Luck Tomorrow.
 All except for Flower Drum Song: This 1961 musical was the first major Hollywood production to have an Asian-American cast, but it’s also Rotten on the Tomatometer.
-We included only Fresh movies, with at least 10 reviews, before ranking them using our ranking formula, takes into factor the movie’s year of release and its number of reviews.
+We included only Fresh movies, with at least 10 reviews, and we ranked them by Certified Fresh films first.

-With all that said, we present the Best Asian-American Movies of all time!
+The entries for the 2022 update include Turning Red, Everything Everywhere All At Once, and Blue Bayou.
+With all that said, we present the Best Asian-American Movies of all time! —Alex Vo

 As we near the end of the summer movie season, you may start to notice that there are fewer and fewer worthy choices at the multiplex, and you might just want to spend the weekend at home instead.
 If that’s the case, and movies like The Meg, The Happytime Murders, Crazy Rich Asians, or Alpha aren’t particularly appealing to you, here’s a list of some solid new choices streaming on Netflix in August.